-Titans is coming back for season 3, and this time it has a new home.
-Originally developed for the US-only DC Universe app, the popular superhero show is expected to return sometime in 2021, making its debut on HBO Max as one of the streaming service's biggest exclusive offerings to-date.
+Titans season 3 has an official release date of August 2021 – and now there's a trailer, which you can watch below.
+Originally made for the US-only DC Universe app, the superhero team show is coming back this summer, making its debut on HBO Max as one of the streaming service's biggest exclusive offerings so far.

-The series was set to return in 2020, but due to filming being delayed as a result of Covid-19, Titans is now unlikely to return until the latter half of 2021.
+Titans was set to return in 2020, but due to filming being delayed as a result of Covid-19, Titans is now unlikely to return until the latter half of 2021.
 That said, there's already been a plethora of news about the series and rife speculation making its way across the web, setting up what could be the biggest season of superhero action ever.
+And that includes the casting of Jonathan Crane, also known as the Scarecrow – who'll be played in Titans season 3 by Vincent Kartheiser.

 So, here's everything we know about Titans season 3, including its release date, cast, costumes, storylines, and more.